 Spastic cerebral palsy is characterized by spasticity, which refers to high muscle tone caused by disrupted signals from the damaged brain.
 Spasticity typically results in stiff or exaggerated movements.
-However, if not properly managed, it can lead to many negative consequences including pain, poor posture, and non-ambulation (inability to walk).
+However, if not properly managed, it can lead to negative long-term consequences such as pain, poor posture, contractures, and non-ambulation (inability to walk).

 Dyskinetic Cerebral Palsy

-It’s caused by damage to the basal ganglia and is primarily characterized by uncontrollable movements.
+Dyskinetic cerebral palsy occurs in up to 15% of all cerebral palsy cases, making it the second most diagnosed type of cerebral palsy.
+It’s caused by damage to the basal ganglia and/or thalamus and is primarily characterized by uncontrollable movements.